 There are lots of people in the red that think that an overdraft is the best solution out there.
 However, some new research by Which? has proved otherwise.
 During their research which compared an unplanned overdraft vs payday loans, Which? found that it was cheaper to take out a payday loan rather than an unplanned overdraft.
 This news came as a surprise to many people all of the UK.
 For years, payday loans have been scrutinised and given a bad name.
 Everyone has been warned off them and told to go to their bank for help instead.
 But, this new research has shown that unplanned overdraft fees can be four times more expensive than payday loans!

 This news was shocking because it’s known that payday lenders can charge very high-interest rates.
 Some charge as much as 1,509% APR, and yet, they’re now cheaper than overdrafts.
 How is this possible?
-How can a payday loan be cheaper than getting an overdraft?
+How can an instant loan be cheaper than getting an overdraft?
 All it takes is a quick look at some of the fees banks are charging their customers.

 Overdraft Vs Payday Loans Fees